 Successful applications will...

-- Advance sustainability in operation of the Lehigh campuses.
-Projects can directly address sustainability on Lehigh's campuses or in the capacity that off-campus or community activities influence on-campus sustainability.
-This includes a broad range of considerations, including but not limited to energy efficiency, water efficiency, waste reduction, transportation management, green procurement, green buildings, and education.
+-This includes a broad range of considerations, including but not limited to energy efficiency, water efficiency, waste reduction, transportation management, green procurement, green buildings, wildlife/habitat conservation, and education.

-- Have a clearly-defined, measurable outcome within the proposed timeframe.
-All projects will have a mechanism for evaluation and follow-up after funding has been disbursed.
-Projects should include a report and presentation made to LEAG after successful or unsuccessful implementation.
+-All projects will have a mechanism for evaluation and follow-up after funding has been disbursed.

-- Contain a component of direct student and faculty/staff collaboration.
-Such projects include, but are not limited to internships, initiatives with students in oversight bodies, student research, and projects proposed by students.
+-Such projects include, but are not limited to internships, initiatives with students in oversight bodies, student research, student clubs, and projects proposed by students.